 The spreadsheet also shows the Combin function used to calculate the number of combinations for other numbers of objects taken from a set of 6.

-Further examples of the Excel Combin function can be viewed on the Microsoft Office website.
+Further examples of the Excel Combin function are provided on the Microsoft Office website.

 If you get an error from the Excel Combin function this is likely to be one of the following: